Nidhish-Agarwal/E-Commerce/README.md

 - Have added getProducts funtion in HomePage.jsx to fetch all the products using our API endpoint
 - After sucessfully fetching the products we have stroed it in a variable
 - after stroing the data we have sent each product to the card component to display it in the frontend

+## Milestone - 13

+In this milestone we have added a update option to our site

+### Key Features:

+- Have created a update-product API endpoint in the backend
+- Have created a frontend form to update the product
+- Have learned how to connect the frontend to backend to update the product
+- Have used useNavigate hook to go back to the home page after successfully updating the product.